Astroua/TurbuStat/docs/tutorials/statistics/pspec_example.rst

 .. image:: images/design4_pspec.png

 The code returns a summary of the one-dimensional fit and a figure showing the one-dimensional spectrum and model on the left, and the two-dimensional power-spectrum on the right.
-If `fit_2D=True` is set in `~turbustat.statistics.PowerSpectrum.run` (the default setting), the contours on the two-dimensional power-spectrum are the fit using an elliptical power-law model.
+If `fit_2D=True` is set in `~turbustat.statistics.PowerSpectrum.run` (the default setting), the contours on the two-dimensional power-spectrum are fit using an elliptical power-law model.
 We will discuss the models in more detail below.
 The dashed red lines (or contours) on both plots are the limits of the data used in the fits.

 The power spectrum of this simulation has a slope of :math:`-3.3\pm0.1`, but the power-spectrum deviates from a single power-law on small scales.
-This is due to the the limited inertial range in this simulation.
+This is due to the the :ref:`limited inertial range in this simulation <data_for_tutorial>`.
 The spatial frequencies used in the fit can be limited by setting `low_cut` and `high_cut`.
 The inputs should have frequency units in pixels, angle, or physical units.
 For example,

     >>> pspec.run(verbose=True, xunit=u.pix**-1, low_cut=0.025 / u.pix,
     ...           high_cut=0.1 / u.pix)  # doctest: +SKIP